Kodajak/SPM_G4T2/README.md

 2. On MySql Workbench create a new connection and:
     a.
 Hostname: database-1.cmqbhk3xoixj.ap-southeast-1.rds.amazonaws.com
     b.
 Port: 3306
     c.
-Uername: Admin
+Username: Admin
     d.
-No password.
+Password: spmspmspm
 3. Click on Test Connection.
 4. Clone project from our github and put in in your HTDOCS
     a. https://github.com/Kodajak/SPM_G4T2

         Database Environment:
-        1.
+        1. cd into SQLScripts
-        2.
+        2. Execute create.sql
-        3.
+        3a.
+Execute importData.sql
+        3b.
+If 3a fails, import data via workbench.
+Files to import can be found in zipped folder titled 'Data'.
+Order of table to import is as such:
+            A. Role
+            B. Staff
+            C. LJRole
+            D. LearningJourney
+            E. Course
+            F. LJ_Course
+            G. Skill
+            H. LJRole_Skill
+            I. Course_Skill
+            J. Registration

 5. cd into SPM%20Project/flask
 6. Start WAMP/MAMP.
 7. On Terminal, key in: python3 app.py and press enter
-8. Now, go to your browsers and go to http://localhost:8888/SPMProject/SPM%2520Project/htdocs/landingPage.html if you are on Mamp
+8. Now, go to your browsers and go to http://localhost/SPM_G4T2/htdocs/landingPage.html if you are on Mamp
 9. Now, go to your browsers and go to C:/wamp64/SPM%20Project/htdocs/landingPage.html if you are on Wamp
 10. From here, navigate through the pages and the fucntions.